davidlattimore/davidlattimore.github.io/_posts/2025-09-03-rustforge-wild-performance-tricks.md

 ## Bonus: Strip lifetime with non-trivial Drop

-This is a bonus tip that there wasn't included in the talk and builds on the previous tip and is in response to a question by VorpalWay on Reddit.
+This is a bonus tip that wasn't included in the talk and builds on the previous tip and is in response to a question by VorpalWay on Reddit.
 If you want to drop a `Vec<T>` and `T` has both a non-static lifetime and a non-trivial `Drop`, then things get slightly more tricky.
 The trick here is to convert to a struct that is the same as `T`, but has non-static references replaced with `MaybeUninit`.